 The improvement is achieved through a personalized sound profile tailored to your ears.
 Galaxy S9 adapt sound will conduct a hearing test for both of your ears to create that profile and compensate the frequencies you have problems with accordingly so that you can hear the “real” music and sound

-Please note, adapt sound on Galaxy S9 and S9+ is almost identical to that on Galaxy S8+, S8, Note 9, and Note 8.
-So, this guide also applies to these and other Galaxy phones.
+Please note, adapt sound on Galaxy S9 and S9+ is almost identical to that on Galaxy S10, S10+, Galaxy S8+, S8, Note 10, Note 10+, Note 9, and Note 8.
+So, this guide also applies to these and other Samsung phones.

 What is adapt sound on Galaxy S9 and S9+?
 How does adapt sound on Samsung phones works?

 Adapt sound on Galaxy S9 and S9+ is NOT new.
 Samsung first introduced adapt sound in Galaxy S4 in 2013.